Help Eliminate Your Child's Video Game Addiction

 Instead they’re HAPPY—and responsible, and have all those qualities you wish they had.

 With sufficient love, there is simply no NEED to turn to video games and other unproductive behaviors.
-Happy people don’t behave badly—like being addicted to video games, for example.
+Happy people don’t behave badly—like being addicted to their phone, for example.
 Period.
 Full stop.
 It seems almost like this statement is too broad, too much.
 It’s not.

 How many times have you wondered why a child isn’t hearing what you’re saying?
 There’s an answer, and here it is: Because when you’re irritated, your child hears only “I don’t love you,” and that is so devastating, that he or she hears none of the rest of the content of what you say.